suabochica/react-nanodegree/react_fundamentals/03_state_management/notes.md

 ```

 ### Stateless Functional Components Recap
-if your component does not keep track of internal state (i.e. all it has is a `render()` method), you cand delcare the component as _Stateless Functional Component_.
+If your component does not keep track of internal state (i.e., all it has is a `render()` method), you cand delcare the component as _Stateless Functional Component_.

-Remember that React coponent are JavaScript function that return HTML for rendering.
+Remember that a React component is a JavaScript function that returns HTML for rendering.
 As such, the following two example of a simple Email component are equivalent:

 ```js
 class Email extends React.Component {